mabdinur/starterprojectspring/README.md

 #### Setup FoodFinder spring project:

-Step 1: Add OpenTelemetry Dependencies
+1. Add OpenTelemetry Dependencies
-Step 2: Add OpenTelemetry Configuration
+2. Add OpenTelemetry Configuration
-Step 3: Add SpringBoot main class
+3. Add SpringBoot main class
-Step 4: Create a RestController for FoodFinder
+4. Create a RestController for FoodFinder
-Step 5: Start a span to wrap the FoodFinderController Step 6: Configure HttpUtils.callEndpoint to inject span context into request header.
-This is key to propagate the trace to the FoodSupplier
+5. Start a span to wrap the FoodFinderController
+6. Configure HttpUtils.callEndpoint to inject span context into request
+7. This is key to propagate the trace to the FoodSupplier

 ```java